Why Are Ping Eye 2 Irons Illegal?

 Some Ping Eye 2 irons are considered illegal because they do not conform to the regulations set forth by the United States Golf Association (USGA).

 The USGA has regulations regarding the shape, depth, and spacing of grooves on golf club faces.
-These regulations are intended to limit the amount of spin that a player can put on the ball, particularly from the rough.
-The square or U-shaped grooves on the non-conforming Ping Eye 2 irons can produce more spin and thus provide an advantage to the player, particularly in wet or rough conditions.
+These regulations help limit the amount of spin a player can put on the ball, particularly from the rough.

 Important Questions You May Have